This article contains affiliate links.

-While Siang Cho Keong Temple in Amoy Street is not the most extravagant temple, it is a quaint building to visit to catch a glimpse of the decorative Hokkien temples.
+While Siang Cho Keong Temple in Amoy Street is not the most extravagant temple, but if you’re wondering what to do in Singapore for some tranquility, catch a glimpse of this decorative Hokkien temple.
 Built in 1869 it is one of the earliest temples in Singapore and is dedicated to sailors coming from Fujian.

 Being one of the lesser visited Singapore attractions, Siang Cho Keong Temple is quiet and peaceful.
 Look up at the entrance and you’ll find a wonderfully ornate swallowtail roof with a dragon relief and Buddha statues.

 After learning about the different shophouse architecture phases, you may want to see more of the fourth-wave Art Deco inspired buildings.
 The Kong Chow Wui Koon building is a fantastic example from this period.
 It is home to the The Chinese Clan association of the same name that formed in 1840 by Xinhui clansmen.

 The current building became home to the association in 1924.
 So the newer design is in contrast to its ancient origination.
 The association is home to the first Martial Arts and Lion Dance troupe, as well as many other firsts.